altonplace/lambda-blink/README.md

 # lambda-blink

+## What is this
+This script will leverage AWS lambda to arm and disarm your Blink Camera system with an AWS IoT Button.
+All secrets are stored in AWS secrets manager (thanks @eXodus1440])
+- One Press - Arm
+- Two Presses - Disarm

+Optionally, the lambda function will send a notification to a Slack Webhook url of your choice.

+## Project Structure
 This is a SAM template for the lambda-blink function - Below is a brief explanation of what each item is:

 ```bash